devonartis/aws-security-workshops/docs/getting-started.md

 	5. Click **Create environment**.
 	6. The environment will open automatically after it has been provisioned.
 Browse back to the <a href="https://console.aws.amazon.com/cloud9" target="_blank">AWS Cloud9</a> console and you can click **Open IDE** on the environment you created to access it at anytime.

+## Choose your workshop

 You are now setup for the workshops!
+The site is broken down into two different types.
+Click on one of the types below to be taken to the directory:

+* **[Builder Sessions](/builder-sessions/)** - A 1 hour hands-on deep dive focused on a specific topic or AWS service.
+* **[Workshops](/workshops/)** - A 2 hour hands-on deep dive using a broader set of AWS services together and covering multiple aspects of a particular security domain.